pqrs/l5b-crud/README.md

 sidebar-examples.blade.php
 ```

-HTML code for the menu item for your sidebar.
+HTML code for the menu item for your Laravel 5 Boilerplate sidebar.

+## Changes

+- **1.3.6** Added Events and Listeners for Create, Update and Delete operations.
+- **1.3.5** Added --field option to specify the name of the default field

 ## License